OpenSUTD/ISTD/infosys+/index.md

 - __(Bonus: ) Relational Database Theory__{:.title}
   - {:.date} 5 Dec <br> & <br> 12 Dec (TBC)
   - {:.desc} As our data structures become more complex, we can no longer use simple key-value stores.
 A relational database is an online Excel spreadsheet on crack – very powerful, but significantly harder to learn and use.
 We learn basic database design techniques and how to interface them with an application.
+  - {:.desc} **Tentative:** these dates occur after the date of the 1D checkoff (2 Dec), so these lessons are really just for fun for those who are interested.
+Will run depending on student interest and reception.

 #### Who should attend this class
   - Students interested in back-end & cloud development